JMorr4/Computer-Science/Contents/BlackJack Project/Iteration 4.md

 ## Iteration 4

 To start off with, I wanted to change IDEs from Python IDLE to Visual Studio 2019, in order to access more features to help me.
-During this, I needed to do some folder admin and hardcoding directories into my code.
+During this, I created a seperate folder for images instead of having all my files in the same folder.
+This meant I had to hardcode the directory into my code

 Changed over to visual studio